Quick Summary

 - Bank account validated on the GST portal and linked to GSTIN

-For goods exports under Rule 96, you do not upload these documents manually.
-ICEGATE pulls them from the shipping bill and EGM.
-For Rule 89 applications, the statements and declarations are uploaded inside RFD-01.
+For Rule 96, ICEGATE pulls these from the shipping bill and EGM.
+For Rule 89, the statements and declarations are uploaded inside RFD-01.

 Timelines and Interest on Delayed Refunds